Octaviar

-Octaviar Limited (formerly MFS Limited) is an Australian diversified investment company in the funds management and financial services sectors.
+Octaviar Limited (formerly MFS Limited) was an Australian diversified investment company in the funds management and financial services sectors.
 The company, once valued at $2.4 billion was forced to sell its main asset, the Stella Group, in February 2008 and in March 2008 the value of the company had fallen to just $480 million.

 As of August 1, 2009 the company is in liquidation.
 The company was delisted from the Australian Stock Exchange on 31 August 2009 after failing to pay listing fees.